TinyTinni/FairyCam/Readme.md

         with<MySecondException>(0.5) }));
         // "isOpen will fail 50% of the time.
         // The ratio of MyException:MySecondException will be 10:1"
+        // Weights are optional.
+        // Default is a uniform distribution
 ```

 `ChaosCamera` supports `setExceptionMode` to enable/disable exceptions.
 It is on by default, so disable it if you don't want any.
 In this case, the corresponding functions will return `false`.